astoria-tech/tech-beginner-tips/README.md

 - **Build a portfolio of passion projects**
   - Choose simple, bite-sized projects which you can finish in a week or two
+  - For example: a one-page web app which generates a series of gifs based on words that you feed in
   - Put your code on GitHub

 - **Choose and learn a specialty**